-- •After three years of decline, North Dakota's economy started to recover in 2018.
-While the increase is small and follows three years of negative change, the economy overall is substantially larger than it was 10 years ago. - •The number of jobs in North Dakota have been strongly impacted by the economic fluctuations during the past decade.
-Energy development has caused cyclical but significant job creation. - •Jobs in industries closely tied to the oil and gas sector like Mining, quarrying, and oil and gas extraction and Transportation followed similar patterns of growth and decline. - •North Dakota surpassed all other states with the largest increase in median household income when compared to a decade ago.
+- •North Dakota's economy started to recover in 2018 and 2019.
+While the increase is small, the economy overall is substantially larger than it was 10 years ago. - •The number of jobs in North Dakota have been strongly impacted by the economic fluctuations during the past decade.
+Energy development has caused cyclical but significant job creation. - •Jobs in industries closely tied to the oil and gas sector like Mining, quarrying, and oil and gas extraction and Transportation followed similar patterns of growth and decline. - •North Dakota ranks 20th (from highest income to lowest) among the 50 states for median household income.